 \section{Appeal to Authority Details}

 To recap, we first gather a list of authorities $Z$ for each article from Wikidata and the corresponding context.
 The best \textit{appeal to authority} sequence $s^*$ is selected with the lowest perplexity $s^* = \argmin_{s_i} \textrm{PPL}(s_i) $ where $s_i$ denotes the generated sequence using $z_i$ as the authority.
-However, this process results in every sequence $s^*$ containing the the substring ``confirms that'', which makes it trivial for detectors to classify these generated documents as fake by simply detecting such substrings.
+However, this process results in every sequence $s^*$ containing the substring ``confirms that'', which makes it trivial for detectors to classify these generated documents as fake by simply detecting such substrings.
 Therefore, we devise an algorithm to diversify the templates so that these generated articles are not easily detectable.

-First, we define a set of verbs $V$ that can be swapped with ``confirms'': $V=$.
+First, we define a set of verbs $V$ that can be swapped with ``confirms'': $V=\{$\textit{said}, \textit{concluded}, \textit{confirmed}, \textit{emphasized}, \textit{stated}, \textit{argued}$\}$.
 Then, we diversify the generated structure of the generated sentence $s^*$ by reordering the subject, verb, and object.
 Next, we swap the verb with a another verb from $V$.
-Finally, to diversify the context, we append a preposition from the preposition set $PP =$ to the output of the previous step, and then feed the sequence to \textsc{BART} to generate the context.
+Finally, to diversify the context, we append a preposition from the preposition set $PP =\{$\textit{on}, \textit{at}, \textit{in}$\}$ to the output of the previous step, and then feed the sequence to \textsc{BART} to generate the context.
 An example of this process is provided in \Cref{tab:appeal_to_authority_process}.